microsoft/AzureTRE/docs/tre-admins/setup-instructions/pre-deployment-steps.md

   ```

   !!! note
       The full functionality of the script requires directory admin privileges.
 You may need to contact your friendly Azure Active Directory admin to complete this step.
 The app registrations can be created manually in Azure Portal too.
 For more information, see [Authentication and authorization](../auth.md).
 You can run the script without the `--admin-consent` and ask your admin to grant consent.

-  !!! note
 If you don't have permissions and just want to create a development environment then skip this step and see the steps in the "Using a separate Azure Active Directory tenant) below.

-  !!! note
   You can create an automation account which will aid your development flow, if you don't want to do this you can omit the `--automation-account` switch.

   With the output of the script, you can now provide the required auth related values for the following variables in the `/templates/core/.env` configuration file: